Moestafa El Kabir: BK Häcken

 Ahead of the 2014 season, El Kabir was linked with a move to Danish side Brøndby and the player, himself, was interested in the move.
 Amid the transfer speculation, El Kabir started the season well when he scored three times in the Svenska Cupen against Örgryte and Mjällby AIF (twice).
 However during a match against Elfsborg in the Svenska Cupen, El Kabir suffered an injury and was substituted in the 53rd minute.
 But he made a quickly recovery and returned to the starting line–up in the opening game of the season against IFK Norrköping, setting up the opening game of the game and scoring the club's second goal of the game, as they won 2–0.
-Two weeks later on 13 April 2014, El Kabir scored the next two goals, scoring against Helsingborgs and Halmstads.
+Two weeks later on 13 April 2014, El Kabir scored the next two goals, scoring against Helsingborg and Halmstad.
 After missing one match due to injury, he added three more goals, including a brace against Malmö FF on 4 May 2014.
 El Kabir then added his tenth goal of the season, scoring in a 4–1 win against Kalmar FF on 20 May 2014.
 Despite missing two more matches later in the season, he remained as a first team regular, playing in the striker position.
 By the time he departed from the club, he made fourteen appearances and scoring ten times in all competitions.

 Al Ahli

-In July 2014, El Kabir joined Al Ahli SC on a one and a half year contract for a reported fee of SEK 8 and 9 million.
+In July 2014, El Kabir joined Al Ahli SC on a one-and-a-half-year contract for a reported fee of SEK 8 and 9 million.

 He made his debut against Najran SC in the 2014–15 Saudi Professional League, in which Al Ahli SC had drawn 1–1 on 23 August 2014.
 It wasn't until on 13 September 2014 when El Kabir scored his first goal for Al Ahli SC against Al-Khaleej.
 It wasn't until on 12 December 2014 when he scored a brace, in a 4–1 win against Al-Taawoun.
 After making twelve appearances and scoring three times for the side, he left the club on 12 January 2015.